robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 As you can see, scheduling periodic functions is extremely easy.
 Next, let’s look at another area where the Processor API shines: accessing record metadata.

 ## Accessing Record Metadata
 When we use the DSL, we typically only have access to a record’s key and value.
 However, there’s a lot of additional information associated with a given record that is not exposed by the DSL, but that we can access using the Processor API.
 Some of the more prominent examples of record metadata that you might want to access are shown in [Table 7-3](#table-7-3-methods-for-accessing-additional-record-metadata).
-Note that the context variable in the following table refers to an instance of ProcessorContext, which is made available in the init method, as we first showed in Example 7-3.
+Note that the **context** variable in the following table refers to an instance of **ProcessorContext**, which is made available in the **init** method, as we first showed in Example 7-3.

 ###### Table 7-3.
 Methods for accessing additional record metadata
 | Metadata       | Example             |